Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Christopher Jones of Cranston was arrested for using a drone to spy on a female neighbor through her bathroom window at approximately 11 PM.
-Jones, a previously convicted sex offender, recorded the victim multiple times while she was naked.
-He was charged with felony video voyeurism under R.I.
-Gen. Laws § 11-64-2, released on $15,000 bail, and arraigned in Kent County Court.
-This was Rhode Island's first widely publicized drone voyeurism prosecution, demonstrating that the general video voyeurism statute is the primary enforcement tool for drone privacy violations in the state.
+Christopher Jones of Cranston was arrested and charged with felony video voyeurism under R.I.
+Gen. Laws 11-64-2 after using a drone to spy on a female neighbor through her bathroom window at night.
+Investigators recovered drone footage showing multiple recorded incidents.
+Jones, a previously convicted sex offender, was released on $15,000 bail and arraigned in Kent County Court.
+This case marked Rhode Island's first widely publicized drone voyeurism prosecution and demonstrated the state's use of general video voyeurism statute for drone privacy enforcement.

 June 15, 2023Source